Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 - Trauma severity and duration

-- Type of trauma (e.g. violence vs. accident)
+- Type of trauma (for example, violence compared with an accident)

 - Past trauma history